 Technically this is up-scaling, but to better illustrate the squeeze of the 2X lens, I adjusted only the width of the photo to achieve the proper aspect ratio.
 If the original photo was 2768 x 1848, doubling the width to 5536 and leaving the height at 1848 gets you the above image.
 An easy way to tell if it has been properly de-squeezed is to look at the clock face.
 If the image were skewed, the clock would still have an oval shape.
 The lens may actually be a 1.9X factor, as some of the stills below look a little mashed.
 Or perhaps my math is terribly wrong.
 I'll follow up with the circle test if that's the case, but either way, the distortion still looks more interesting to me than a cropped spherical.

 For the record, I hate pixel-peeping and overly technical lens snobbery.
-If you came here to zoom in and reveal the fatal flaws we already know are there, then take a hike.
-This is all about feel.
 One of the wonderful things about this lens is that you can't really qualify what makes it better, or good or bad.
 All the flaws, quirks, and imperfections are what make it special.
 Love it or hate it, here's the Lomo 50mm:

 If you've made it this far, you must be wondering where the flares are.
 My next post is going to cover the flare characteristics of the lens, and I'll take some time to go over aspect ratios and coverage on different camera sensors.
 Thanks for reading.